 'Sustainability is not simply about changing practices but more centrally about agreeing to change practices together' (Flanagan et al. 2011).
 To achieve such ends, groups need to improve processes for making complex decisions together.
 The challenge faced recently in Copenhagen (including a large number of diverse participants in policy discussions) indicates the need for new ways to improve discursive democracy.
 Poverty and climate change are 'wicked' problems (Rittel and Webber 1984) that comprise many diverse interrelated variables and that have a strong value and emotional dimension.
-The shortcomings of many approaches to these problems is that they are expert driven, do not involve the public in decision making, and have a narrow focus on technical issues.
+The short-comings of many approaches to these problems is that they are expert driven, do not involve the public in decision making, and have a narrow focus on technical issues.
 They do not consider issues in terms of their interrelated complexity with human cultural issues and values.
 This paper addresses the transboundary conundrum of how to address complex social and environmental challenges while engaging with people's diverse values and emotions.
-The online course developed by us can be a part of programs in Global Studies.

-Keywords: Global Studies, complex decision making, diversity, emotions, sustainability, values, transformation, democracy.
+Keywords: complex decision making, diversity, emotions, sustainability, values, transformation, democracy.